ccowens/Recent-School-Board-Elections-in-WCCUSD/README.md

-# Recent-School-Board-Elections-in-WCCUSD
+# Recent WCCUSD School Board Elections

-Looking at the most recent school board elections in the West Contra Costa Unified School District (California)
+This is a collection of data about the last 9 school board elections in the West Contra Costa Unified School District (California).